BALASURIYA290506/JAVA_DS_Module-6/Ex4-Evaluation-of-nature of resultant matrrix.md

 ```
 /*
 Program to ind the nature of resultant matrrix.
-Developed by: REVATHI K
+Developed by: M BALASURIYA
-RegisterNumber: 212223040169
+RegisterNumber: 212224240021
 import java.util.*;

 public class MatrixAddShort {